12/28/2025

 Many birders try to deter invasive species from their bird feeders and bird houses.

 Many introduced, nonnative birds cause harm that the ecosystem can’t recover from.
 These species end up thriving because they lack natural predators and let them “bypass” the food cycle.
-They can cause millions of dollars in crop damage and decimate native species leading to possible ecological collapse.

 Bird Feeding Types

+The first step in choosing the best bird food for feeders is knowing what birds need.
 Bird diets vary based on needs of different species, time of year, and are also influenced by crop failures.

 Eating habits, though, are based on the food a specific species generally eats and how it obtains that food.
 Many are subtypes of a larger category.